doc-detective/doc-detective.github.io/_include/schemas/httprequest_v1-properties-responseparams.md

 undefined#/properties/responseParams
 ```

+URL parameters expected in the response, in key/value format.
+If one or more `responseParams` entries aren't present in the response, the action fails.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                         |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :--------------------------------------------------------------------------------- |